-- 14 The Target of Evaluation (TOE) is the ST23YL80B, a Smartcard IC with enhanced security, a crypto-processor and 80 Kbytes EEPROM. - 15 It is a serial access IC based on the enhanced 8/16-bit ST23 CPU core.
+- The Target of Evaluation (TOE) is the SA23YL80B, a Smartcard IC called ST23YL80B with enhanced security, a crypto-processor and 80 Kbytes EEPROM, and the Neslib cryptographic library in User ROM. - It is a serial access IC based on the enhanced 8/16-bit ST23 CPU core.
 Operations are synchronized with an internally generated clock issued by the Clock Generator module.
 The internal speed of the device is fully software programmable.
 High performance can be reached by using high speed internal clock frequency (up to 29 MHz).
-The CPU interfaces with the on-chip RAM, ROM and EEPROM memories via an internal bus offering 16MBytes of linear addressing space, protected by the memory protection unit (MPU) without performance loss. - 16 The CPU includes the Arithmetic Logic Unit (ALU) and the control logic.
+The CPU interfaces with the on-chip RAM, ROM and EEPROM memories via an internal bus offering 16MBytes of linear addressing space, protected by the memory protection unit (MPU) without performance loss. - 17 The CPU includes the Arithmetic Logic Unit (ALU) and the control logic.